What is a Commercial Property Licence Agreement?

 Getting these two terms confused can be disastrous.
 A tenant might get a nasty surprise when their landlord decides to terminate their licence; equally, if a landlord has granted their tenant a lease rather than a licence, they may find themselves tied into a lengthy contract they would have preferred to avoid.

-What are the advantages of Commercial Property Licences?
+What are the advantages of a Commercial Property Licence Agreement?

-Commercial property licences are typically short-term agreements between landlord and tenant.
+A commercial property licence agreement is typically a short-term agreement between landlord and tenant.
 They offer no security of tenure and can be terminated by either party after a notice period.
 This makes them ideally suited to temporary arrangements, where their flexibility and low cost are advantageous.

-What are the disadvantages of Commercial Property Licences?
+What are the disadvantages of a Commercial Property Licence Agreement?

-For the same reason that commercial property licences offer advantages to landlords and tenants looking for a flexible, short term solution, they have many drawbacks compared to leases for those looking for a long term, stable arrangement.
+For the same reason that commercial property licence agreements offer advantages to landlords and tenants looking for a flexible, short term solution, they have many drawbacks compared to leases for those looking for a long term, stable arrangement.

 Licences do not offer many rights beyond simple permission to occupy the premises.
 Crucially, they do not benefit from the security of tenure – the right to remain at a property once the licence has come to an end.
 There is also no rent control and no rights to exclusive use of the property included in commercial property licences.